shameenakoodan/shameenakoodan/README.md

 - 💼 Excellent at resolving client issues related to backend development.

 With a focus on delivering reliable and efficient solutions, I am committed to driving the success of Web application projects.
-Let's collaborate to bring your vision to life.

 ### Cloud Engineer Trainee, Nology, (Remote) (Jul 2022 - Dec 2022)